infovpcs/odoo18_mcp_project/PLANNING.md

 - pytest (for testing) ✅
 - python-dotenv (for configuration) ✅
 - uv (for virtual environment management) ✅
-- LangGraph (for agent workflows)
-- LangChain (for agent components)

 - pandas (for data processing) ✅
 - csv (standard library, for CSV handling) ✅